 The financial statements have been prepared on the basis of accounting policies applicable to a going concern.
-This basis presumes that funds will be available to finance future operations and that the realisation of assets and settlement of liabilities, contingent obligations and commitments will occur in the ordinary course of business.
+This basis presumes that funds will be available to finance future operations and that realisation of assets and settlement of liabilities, contingent obligations and 30 GOING CONCERN commitments will occur in ordinary course of business.